 Ameeta conducted plant molecular research at Monsanto Company in St. Louis, MO, first as a postdoctoral associate from 1995-1998, and then as a staff scientist from 1998-2001.
 After that, she became a member of the research faculty at the National Center for Natural Products Research at the University of Mississippi in Oxford, MS. Her research is focused on the discovery of novel drugs to treat opportunistic fungal infections associated with AIDS and cancer patients.

 Henry V. Baker, PhD Biological Sciences ’84, BA Biological Sciences & Psychology ’78

 After earning his Ph.D. degree, Henry became a National Institutes of Health Postdoctoral Fellow and carried out his postdoctoral training in the laboratory of Dr. Dan G. Fraenkel in the Department of Microbiology and Molecular Genetics at Harvard Medical School.
-He than joined the faculty of the Department of Molecular Genetics and Microbiology in the School of Medicine at the University of Florida in Gainesville, FL, where he rose through the ranks.
+He then joined the faculty of the Department of Molecular Genetics and Microbiology in the School of Medicine at the University of Florida in Gainesville, FL, where he rose through the ranks.
 He now occupies the Hazel Kitzman Professor of Genetics Chair and serves as chair of the Department of Molecular Genetics and Microbiology.
 He also holds a joint professorship in the Department of Surgery and he serves as Associate Director of the University of Florida Genetics Institute.
 He was recently elected president-elect of the Association of Medical School Microbiology and Immunology Chairs.
 Henry’s research focuses on developing gene expression classifiers that can be used to diagnose illness, predict clinical courses and responsiveness to therapy.
-In addition, he was instrumental in founding, and is currently the Co-Director, of the University’s Functional Genomics Facility.
 In 2016, Henry was awarded the Outstanding Alumni Award for CNMS.

 Gerard J. Barcak, PhD Biological Sciences ’86

 While at UMBC, Gerry worked in the laboratories of Dr. Robert Burchard and Dr. Richard E. Wolf, Jr. After leaving UMBC, he began his post-doctoral training with Nobel Laureate Hamilton Smith at Johns Hopkins University, where he focused on signal transduction and gene regulation in prokaryotic and eukaryotic organisms.
 He then joined the faculty of the Department of Biochemistry and Molecular Biology at the University of Maryland School of Medicine, rising to the rank of Associate Professor.